infinite-table/infinite-react/www/pages/docs/learn/filtering/filtering-client-side.page.md

 </Note>

-## Using a filter function instead of the column filters
+## Using a Filter Function Instead of the Column Filters

 For client-side rendering, it's possible that instead of showing a column filter bar, you use a custom <DPropLink name="filterFunction" /> to filter the data.